eugenetriguba/aws/Tech Fundamentals/DNS.md

 * Order of magnitudes more IPv6 addresses.

 Computers don't work with domain names.
 They work with IP addresses.
 The names are resolved to the actual IP addresses we need.

+The job of DNS is to help you locate and get a query response from the authoritative zone which hosts the DNS record(s) you need.

+## Why not ONE DNS server?

+### Risk

+One small group of bad actors could compromise the DNS infrastructure.

+### Scaling

+Almost everyone who uses the internet uses DNS globally.
+A server can only get so big.

+### Data Volume

+Estimates predict there are currently around ~341 million domains and each domain has many records.

+Because of the large dataset, parts of the dataset are delegated to certain entities.

+## Key Terms

+- DNS Zone: a database e.g. \*.netflix.com containing records.

+- ZoneFile: The "file" storing the zone on disk.

+- Name Server (NS): A DNS server which hosts 1 or more Zones and stores 1 or more ZoneFiles.

+- Authoritative: Contains real or genuine records. e.g. one or more NSs may be able to give the real records for \*.netflix.com.

+- Non-Authoritative/cached: Copies of records/zones stored elsewhere to speed things up.

+## Hierarchical Design

+DNS Root
+- Runs on DNS root servers
+- Point that every DNS client knows about and trust
+- All queries start at the root
+- 13 root server IP addreses that host the root zone and the hardware is managed by independent organizations.
+- ICANN, NASA, Verisign, and so on hosts one of these.
+  - In reality, these IP addresses don't point to one single server.
+- Management of the root zone and root servers that host the root zone is different.
+- Root zone contains high level information on TLDs, no details.

+## Walking the tree

+1. Check the local cache and Hosts file
+2. Queries Resolver (DNS Resolver, queries for you)
+3. Resolver will check it's own local cache
+4. If not found, asks Root, for example, www.netflix.com
+5. Root zone contains NS records for `.com` Registry NS IPs.
+6. Returns .com NS
+7. Resolver queries .com TLD NS for www.netflix.com
+8. .com TLD delegates to netflix.com NS and gives back the netflix.com NS IPs
+9. Returns netflix.com NS
+10. Asks netflix.com NS for www.netflix.com
+11. Returns DNS record for www.netflix.com IP
+12. Resolver caches the result to improve performance for future queries

+No one NS has all the answers, but every query gives you the next step.
+This process, end to end, is called "walking the tree".

+## Registering a new domain

+- Registrar and hosting provider can be the same or different companies.
+-

 Zone file: